How To Translate Dress Codes From That Confusing RSVP

 Warm Weather Black Tie

-This type of black tie is characteristic of some outdoor events, and is seen on cruise lines, at country club dinners, galas and some outdoors weddings.
+This type of black tie is characteristic of some outdoor events and is seen on cruise lines, at country club dinners, galas, and some outdoors weddings.
 The type of dress you would wear would be long and of lighter weight fabric, which makes sense for warmer weather.
-Traditionally, women either wear gloves or if not, then would opt for a long-sleeved dress.
+Traditionally, women either wear gloves or if not, they would opt for a long-sleeved dress.
 Jewelry tends to be a little simpler.

 Need some examples of warm weather black tie?
 Check out this Pinterest board for inspiration!

 Black Tie Optional, or Formal